-It is very difficult, if not impossible, to predict an accurate timeline for a car accident case.
+It is very difficult, if not impossible, to predict an accurate timeline for a Fort Lauderdale car accident lawsuit.

 The following factors could determine how long your case takes to settle: